+Edinburgh is Scotland's beautiful and historic capital city.
+From its world-famous castle, perched atop a volcanic rock, to its palace, the Queen's official residence in Scotland, and from the Georgian House to the National Museum of Scotland and every brick and cobbled alley in between - the city is a historical jewel.
 Hadrian's Wall marks the northern frontier of the Roman Empire and is the largest Roman monument in northern Europe.
 Extending 73 miles in northern England from Solway Firth to the North Sea, the massive wall with its attendent forts was constructed during the reign of Emperor Hadrian (AD 117-138) to protect the Roman province of Britannia from the barbarous tribes to the north.
 Today, the Hadrian's Wall Path follows stunning remnants of the wall from sea to sea, through the pastoral beauty of Cumbria and the breathtaking scenery of the wind-swept Northumberland moors, bookended by the cities of Carlisle and Newcastle.
-Come join us on this superb hike though history.
+Come join the Pennsylvania Land Trust Association (PALTA) on this superb walk though history.

-Starting near the pleasant city of Carlisle, we will be hiking 62 miles over 8 days, finishing in Corbridge, one of the most charming towns in Britain.
-Our journey finds us passing through charming countryside, quaint villages, and wide-open moors, all within a few hundred feet of the route of Hadrian's Wall.
+Our adventure begins and ends in Edinburgh, dominated by Edinburgh Castle and Arthur's Seat.
+From there, we travel to the pleasant city of Carlisle, where we begin hiking up to 59 miles over 8 days, finishing in Corbridge, one of the most charming towns in Britain.
+Our journey finds us passing through charming countryside, quaint villages, and wide-open moors, all within a few hundred feet of the route of Hadrian's Wall, built by the Romans in AD 122.
 Along the way, we will marvel at the engineering triumph that is the wall and will explore ancient fortifications and museums that enhance our understanding of the wall and the Roman civilization it protected.
 We will also visit medieval churches, priories and castles with overnight accommodations in comfortable inns and guesthouses.
 Luggage forwarding is provided, so all you need to carry is a daypack.
 Much of our route traverses stream valleys and small hills, and the days with more challenging hills are also our days with fewer miles to hike.
+With abundant bus and taxi service, shorter hiking options are available most days.
 This trip is well within the capabilities of reasonably fit walkers and hikers.

-Day 2: Train to Carlisle.
-After guesthouse check-in, we will explore this cheery, interesting small city.
+Day 2: Continue morning explorations in Edinburgh, then afternoon train to Carlisle.
+After guesthouse check-in, we will explore this cheery, interesting small city highlighted by Tullie House Museum and Carlisle Castle.

 Day 3: Burgh-by-Sands to Crosby-on-Eden, 11 miles.
 Our hiking begins!
 From the attractive village of Burgh-in-Sands, home of 13th century St. Michael's Church (built largely with stones from Hadrian's Wall), we pass the outskirts of Carlisle before walking beside the River Eden to the village of Crosby-on-Eden.
 Guesthouse accommodations in Carlisle.
 Meals provided: B, L.

 Day 4: Crosby-on-Eden to Lanercost Priory, 8 miles.
 A very pleasant walk through fields, across bridges and along country roads before a short descent to wonderful Lanercost Priory, founded in 1166.
 We will visit the Priory on the way to our nearby guesthouse.
-Meals provided: B, L, D.
+Meals provided: B, L.

 Day 5: Lanercost Priory to Greenhead, 9 miles.
 Today we start seeing significant portions of the wall, highlighted by a visit to the Roman fort Birdoswald.
 Inn accommodations.
 Meals provided: B, L.